jimbotyson/draftbaseline/baseline.md

 -   Where documents are provided in large format, formatting and cross-referencing consistency must be maintained;

--   Directions for accessing the content are available (and themselves in an accessible format);
+-   Directions for accessing the content should be available (and themselves in an accessible format);

--   Content can be converted to alternative formats that students can interact with and access as they need;
+-   Ensure that content can be converted to alternative formats that students can interact with and access as they need;

--   Content is provided in accessible print versions for learners who cannot access electronic versions.
+-   Ensure that content is provided in accessible print versions for learners who cannot access electronic versions.

 #### Resources